-- 6. In the New Direction, the overall goal of our agricultural policy is sustainable and diversified production of food on a scale enough to feed the growing population as well as providing gainful employment.
-Our immediate priority actions will focus on (i) attracting and increasing investment in agriculture (ii) sustainable investment in mechanized commercial agriculture (iii) increasing food crop production (iv) increasing and diversifying cash crop production (v) increasing livestock production (vi) improving irrigation water management (vii) improving land management and (viii) improving governance and research. - 7.
-Mr. Speaker, Honourable Members, investment in agriculture will largely be private sector driven.
-While my administration is committed to increasing budgetary allocation to the sector to a minimum of 10 percent in the next 2 years in line with the Maputo Accord, we shall rely on private investment in the sector.
+- 6. Mr Speaker, in the New Direction, the overall goal of our agricultural policy is sustainable and diversified production of food on a scale enough to feed the growing population as well as providing gainful employment.
+Our immediate priority actions will focus on [i] attracting and increasing investment in agriculture [ii] sustainable investment in mechanized commercial agriculture [iii] increasing food crop production [iv] increasing and diversifying cash crop production [v] increasing livestock production [vi] improving irrigation water management [vii] improving land management and [viii] improving governance and research. - 7.
+Mr Speaker, Honourable Members, investment in agriculture will largely be private sector driven.
+While my administration is committed to increasing budgetary allocation to the sector to a minimum of 10 percent in the next 2 years in line with the Maputo Accord, we shall rely on private investment in this sector.
 The political class and urban middle class must demonstrate interest in agriculture.
-Accordingly, effective 2019, investment in agriculture (including animal husbandry) will be a pre-condition for holding political office.
+Accordingly, effective 2019, investment in agriculture [including animal husbandry] will be a pre-condition for holding political office.
 The Office of the President and Ministry of Agriculture and Forestry will work out the details to implement and monitor this policy directive.
-Additionally, my administration will encourage local banks to lend to the private sector for agricultural purposes.

-- 8. To increase food crop production, my administration will (i) improve the seed bank system to attract reliable private sector players (ii) support the private sector for large scale agricultural production, processing and marketing (iii) support local industries engaged in the fabrication of farm tools and supply for other farm inputs (iv) put mechanisms in place for public and private partnership in tractor management and (v) rehabilitate feeder roads linking farming communities to markets. - 10.
-Mr. Speaker, cash crop constitutes a major source of foreign exchange earnings and job creation.
-My administration will focus on (i) providing support for rehabilitation of existing plantations and establishment of new ones (ii) adopting the use of improved varieties of cocoa, coffee, cashew, oil palm and non-traditional cash crops (iii) facilitating the establishment of cash crop cooperatives and providing training in processing to ensure our cash crops become competitive for export.
+Additionally, my administration will encourage local banks to lend to the private sector for agricultural purposes. - 8.
+Mr Speaker, Honourable Members, to increase food crop production, my administration will [i] improve the seed bank system to attract reliable private sector players [ii] support the private sector for large scale agricultural production, processing and marketing [iii] support local industries engaged in the fabrication of farm tools and supply for other farm inputs [iv] put mechanisms in place for public and private partnership in tractor management and [v] rehabilitate feeder roads linking farming communities to markets.